hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/04-how-the-sons-of-faridun-went-to-the-king-of-yaman.md

 Had put them at their ease.
 He brought his daughters,

-As Farfdun had said, out of their bowers,
+As Faridun had said, out of their bowers,

 Like shining moons too dazzling for the eye,

 And ranged them just as Farfdiin foretold.

-THE SHAHNAMA OF FIRDAUSI
+Sarv asked the eldest prince :

+> Which is the youngest
+>
-Sarv asked the eldest prince : " Which is the youngest Of these three Stars, which is the mid in age,
+> Of these three Stars, which is the mid in age,
+>
-And which the eldest ?
-Thus distinguish them."
+> And which the eldest ?
+Thus distinguish them.

 They answered as they had been taught, and so

 Sewed up the eyelids of his craft, while he

 And all his warriors were lost in wonder.

 He saw that his inversion naught availed

-And answered, " Yea/' and paired the pairs aright.
+And answered, " Yea," and paired the pairs aright.

 The introduction ended in betrothal.

 The three princesses, blushing for their father,

 Went from the presence of the three young princes

 In sweet confusion, blushes on their cheek

 And many a word of tenderness to speak.